Laffargue-ElsysDesign/Software_RH/STM32/README.md

 # STM32CubeIDE project for Elsys-Design Holo Robot

-This Directory include the complete Software used for the 2022 Holo project
+This Directory include the complete Software used for the 2022 Holo project It is mainly the 2021 and 2020 Software used here

 # Hardware Configuration to program the board